navinthenapster/I.P-GeoWeather/README.md

 # I.P-GeoWeather
-It will pinpoint your I.P. location  and use the data to extract systems geolocation and weather using ipapi and Weather API.
+Node application used to  pinpoint client I.P. address and extract host machine's geolocation and weather using ipapi and Weather API.

 # Prerequisties
 1. node.